Pros and cons, different usage scenarios

 Can a Powerline Adapter Beat Ethernet Cable?

 Even if you have excellent electrical wiring in your home, a powerline adapter can never be as reliable as an Ethernet cable.
-A powerline adapter lets WiFi signal travel through electric wiring, but it’s still not a physical connection between your PC and your router, like an Ethernet cable is.
+A powerline adapter lets network travel through electric wiring and it’s a physical connection between your PC and your router, but it’s still not as reliable as a direct Ethernet connection from your router to your PC.

-Using a WiFi connection can never be 100% reliable – you can receive dropouts due to interference from other wireless signals or when furniture or walls interfere with the signal.
+Granted, using a WiFi connection can never be 100% reliable either – you can receive dropouts due to interference from other wireless signals or when furniture or walls interfere with the signal.
 Powerline adapters reduce the interference caused significantly, but never completely.

 Much like a typical WiFi router, another thing to consider is that powerline adapters can drop in performance if they overheat.
 An Ethernet cable, on the other hand, will never have this problem.